Preparing for Your Outdoor Wedding in Michigan

-Picture this… It’s mid-summer in Michigan and you’re having an outdoor wedding.
+Picture this… It’s mid-summer and you’re having an outdoor wedding in Michigan.
 You’re expecting (and truly hoping for) a beautiful wedding day filled with cooler temperatures, sunshine, even a slight breeze…. but then reality kicks in (it is Michigan after all)!
 Your wedding turns sticky and stagnant with temperatures soaring into the 90’s.
 Greaaaaaaaat.
 Now what?
 We also know (since it’s Michigan) these warm temperatures can stick around into early fall!

 Add SPF to Your Guest List